smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnUpdateDeviceList/index.md

 : HMI

 Purpose
-: Get the updated list of connected devices.
+: Ask for the updated list of connected devices.

 Sending an `OnUpdateDeviceList` notification to SDL asks SDL to send back a list of discovered devices via [UpdateDeviceList](../updatedevicelist).